-This language makes it clear efforts to restrict an employee, independent contractor or business from going to work for a competitor simply are going to fail.
-The courts are particular hostile when the non-compete agreement involves an employee or independent contractor.
+This language makes it clear efforts to restrict an employee or an independent contract from going to work for a competitor simply are going to fail.

 Can a business insist employees sign a non-compete agreement as part of their continued employment?
 In a word – no. To do so is considered a violation of Section 16600 of the Business and Professions Code.
 The terminated employee can even sue the business for wrongful termination.
 [Latona v Aetna U.S. Healthcare Inc. 82 F Supp 2d 1089 (CD Cal 1999).]
 In Thompson v Impaxx, Inc., the court held even a limited restriction against soliciting customers was a violation of public policy and provided the employee in question with the right to sue for wrongful termination.
 [113 CA4th 1425 (2003)] As a practical matter, leveraging employees to sign non-compete agreements is a poor business strategy.
-Businesses, particularly those based outside of California, must be very careful when contemplating the use of non-compete agreements in the California labor environment.
+Businesses must be cautious when contemplating the use of non-compete agreements in the California labor environment.

 Does the restriction on non-compete agreements apply to transactions between businesses?
 While the answer is often yes, a minority of courts have restricted the prohibition in licensing and lease situations.
-If you face this situation, it is strongly suggested you consult with legal counsel to determine the merits of using a non-compete agreement for the particular scenario.
+You should consult with legal counsel to determine the merits of using a non-compete agreement for your particular scenario.

-Businesses are ever evolving, and so are the relationships between the individuals who own and manage them.
+Businesses are ever evolving.
+So are the relationships between the individuals who own and manage them.
 A typical scenario that arises in the online environment involves two or three friends starting a business.
-Eventually, it becomes clear one of the owners needs to be bought out because of a personality conflict or performance issue.
-As part of the buyout process, the question then becomes can a non-compete clause be used to prevent the owner leaving the company from undertaking actions hostile to the interests of the business?
-The answer is yes, but the non-compete must be drafted carefully.
+Eventually, it becomes clear one of the owners needs to move along.
+As part of the buyout process, the question then becomes can a non-compete clause be used to prevent the departing party from undertaking actions hostile to the business?
+The answer is yes, but your attorney must draft the non-compete carefully.